favor lost, favor regained—in spite of himself

-No, those dreams were manifestations of a calling that would first become a lightning rod in God’s hands— a tool that would spark situations and form a wilderness path for Joseph’s soul.
+Those dreams are something else.
+Manifestations of a calling that would first become a lightning rod in God’s hands—a tool that would spark situations and form a wilderness path for Joseph’s soul.

-It began with his father’s favoritism and skyrocketed to his brothers’ actions and reactions to Joseph’s golden position and arrogant dream talk.
+It begins with his father’s favoritism and skyrockets to his brothers’ actions and reactions to Joseph’s golden position and arrogant dream-talk.

-Sforno—Italian rabbi and regarded Torah commentator (late 1400s)—chalked up Joseph’s behavior to “youthful immaturity.”
+Sforno—Italian rabbi and regarded Torah commentator (late 1400s)—chalks up Joseph’s behavior to “youthful immaturity.”

 Meh.
 Maybe.
-But his dream-flaunting, scandalous reporting of his brothers and overall swag demeanor were firefly flashes . . . momentary peeks into Joseph’s soul character.
+But his dream-flaunting, scandalous reporting of his brothers and overall swag demeanor are firefly flashes . . . peeks into Joseph’s soul character at that moment.

-Likewise, Joseph’s soul had flashes of revelation from God when he was young.
-So he wasn’t suffering from a lost soul identity or ignorance of his destiny.
+And then there are the flashes of revelation from God that Joseph experiences earlier on.
+So he isn’t suffering from a lost soul identity or ignorance of his destiny.

-It was a matter of Joseph’s soul not being prepared to walk in that identity.
-And, sure, immaturity plays a part when he “sees” a glimpse of his future calling but then walks about “as if” it were occurring already . . . hence, his speaking about it to his father and brothers, who were not amused.
-Timing was off for that—way off.
+It’s a matter of Joseph’s soul not understanding, not being prepared to walk in that identity.
+And so, sure, immaturity plays a part when he “sees” a glimpse of his future calling but then walks about “as if” it’s already occurring.

-So, like any of us, Joseph had to learn about prophetic gifting.
-Per Genesis 37:8, his brothers hated him yet even more for his dreams and for his words.
+Per Genesis 37:8, his brothers hated him even more for his dreams and for his words.
+So, like any of us, Joseph has to learn about prophetic gifting . . . and timing.

 Here’s the point.
 We’re not always meant to share the secrets Adonai gives us from the secret place.
 It shouldn’t matter who sees or learns what God revealed to us . . . or who recognizes our gifting.

-Nonetheless, Joseph was destined to become the linchpin—a sustainer for B’nai Israel (children of Israel)—in spite of himself.
+Nonetheless, Joseph is destined to become the linchpin—a sustainer for B’nai Israel (children of Israel)—in spite of himself.